AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 # Developing PHP or JS
 Another way to test changes is to login to the WooCommerce server and copy and paste your local files into their WooCommerce counterparts.

-For instructions see the [Abletech Wiki](https://sites.google.com/a/abletech.co.nz/wiki/addressfinder/plugins/woocommerce-test-seer).
+1. To login to the WooCommerce server your public ssh key has to be added.
+Ask Nigel about this.

+2. If you are using the Woocommerce 2 test server, Run ssh root@45.55.11.166 in the terminal.
+For WooCommerce 3 run ssh root@45.77.50.98

+3. Find the file that you want to update.
+From the root the path to WooCommerce files is: /var/www/html/wp-content/plugins/addressfinder-woo

+4. To update the files you'll need to use vim in the terminal.
+Beginners Guide to Vim may be helpful: https://sites.google.com/a/abletech.co.nz/wiki/technology-tips/beginners-guide-to-vim

+5. When you save the files they update on the WooCommerce store.

+##Trouble Shooting

+If you need to restart the sever

+1. Run ssh root command in the terminal.
+  * Woocommerce 2: ssh root@45.55.11.166
+  * WooCommerce 3: ssh root@45.77.50.98

+2. sudo reboot